commercialhaskell/stack/doc/yaml_configuration.md

   Warning: Specified resolver could not satisfy all dependencies.
 Some external packages have been added as dependencies.

-  You can suppress this message by removing it from stack.yaml
+  You can omit this message by removing it from stack.yaml

 '
 ```